collardeau/svelte-tailwind-template/README.md

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

-## Use
+## Tailwind Usage

-Simply use tailwind classes in your Svelte components:
+Simply use Tailwind classes in your Svelte components:

 ```javascript
   <p class="text-green-500">Svelte + TailwindCSS</p>